|On this page|

 At Most Slots

-If enabled, the maximum number of free slots that this command will use when launched.
-This will be used as the default value of Houdini Max Threads unless explicitly set.
+When on, the maximum number of free slots that this command can use when launched.
+This is used as the default value Houdini Max Threads value unless explicitly set.

 Houdini Max Threads

-The default of 0 means to use all available processors.
+The default value of 0 means to use all available processors.

 If the value is negative, the value is added to the maximum number of processors to determine the threading limit.
-For example, a value of -1 will use all CPU cores except 1.
+For example, a value of -1 uses all CPU cores except 1.

 Inherit Local Environment

-When enabled, environment variables in the current session of PDG will be copied into the Job’s environment.
+When on, environment variables in the current session of PDG are copied into the job’s environment.

-Shell script to be executed/sourced before command is executed.
+Specifies a shell script to be executed/sourced before the command is executed.

-Shell script to be executed/sourced after command is executed.
+Specifies a shell script to be executed/sourced after the command is executed.

-Python script to be exec'd in wrapper script before command process is spawned.
+Specifies the Python script to be executed in the wrapper script before the command process is spawned.

-Python script to be exec'd in wrapper script after command process exits.
+Specifies the Python script to be executed in the wrapper script after the command process exits.